 - Over the last 15 years through the commitment of Dr Trish Scanlan (Head of the Paediatric Oncology Ward, supported by INCTR), there has been a dramatic improvement in survival rates of children admitted to the ward, from approximately 20% up to current levels of around 65%.

-A team of three Operation Childlife clinical volunteers will make their first visit to The National Centre for Maternal and Child Health in Ulan Bataar, in September 2022.
-This trip is a collaboration with our partner charity, the Christina Noble Children’s Foundation.
+A team of three clinical volunteers made the first Operation Childlife visit to The National Centre for Maternal and Child Health in Ulan Bataar, in September 2022.
+This trip was a collaboration with our partner charity, the Christina Noble Children’s Foundation.